mui/material-ui/docs/data/material/migration/migration-v4/migration-v4.md

-# Migration from v4 to v5
+# Migrating to v5: first steps

 <p class="description">This guide explains how and why to migrate from Material UI v4 to v5.</p>

 ## Introduction

-This guide will walk you through the steps to upgrade your site from Material UI v4 to v5.
+This is the first document in a four-part series to walk you through upgrading your site from Material UI v4 to v5.

 We highly recommend running our [codemods](#run-codemods) for efficiency—these will automatically address many of the [breaking changes](#address-breaking-changes) introduced in v5.

 One of the biggest changes in v5 is the swapping of JSS for [Emotion](https://emotion.sh/docs/introduction).
 Note that you may continue to use JSS after migrating to v5, and when you're ready to move over to the new styling engine, you can refactor your components progressively.
+This process is covered in the final document in this series: [Migrating from JSS]().

 :::info
 Need to refer back to an older version of the docs?
 Check out [the v4 documentation here](https://v4.mui.com/).